Ilusio/cytonet/workspace/src/README.md

 - transparency : Alpha channel value for the annoatation on the output images.
 - display : If true, the images will be shown in the notebook.
 - load_level : If not declared, the parameter load_level in the general section is used.

+#### Mask
+- masknames : Input files for the normalization.
+This must be an array of globs.
+Ex : ['/root/workspace/data/14_02/*.png', '/root/workspace/data/10_02/*.png']
+- values : Dictionary of the old value and the new one.
+Ex : {0:2,255:0}.
+This will change the 0 pixels to 2 and the 255 pixels to 0.
+If you put an empty dictionary (ie {}) all the pixels different to 0.

 ## Other information